Crypto-to-ERP Journal Entry Export: The Universal Subledger Pattern (2026)

 Crypto-to-ERP Journal Entry Export: The Universal Subledger Pattern

-- No mainstream ERP has a native wallet/blockchain/token concept — the GL understands accounts, debits, credits, not on-chain events.
+- No mainstream ERP has a native wallet, blockchain, or token concept; the GL understands accounts, debits, and credits, not on-chain events.

-- Posted as summarised journals (per-tx/daily/monthly is a design choice); the subledger keeps transaction detail for audit, the ERP carries the accounting summary.
+- Entries are posted as summarised journals (per-transaction, daily, or monthly is a design choice); the subledger keeps the transaction detail for audit, the ERP carries the accounting summary.

-- Delivery is API or file/CSV import — delivery mechanisms for the same entries; neither changes the accounting.
+- Delivery is by API or file import — two channels for the same entries; neither changes the accounting.

-- Export ≠ audited/final — a clean export of wrong classifications is still wrong.
+- Export is not the same as audited or final: a clean export of wrong classifications is still wrong.

-- Same pattern across every ERP; only the interface/CoA/multi-entity differs.
-Auditor-confirmed; not accounting advice.
+- The pattern is the same across every ERP; only the interface, chart of accounts, and multi-entity handling differ.
+Auditor-confirmed, and not accounting advice.

 Why the ERP cannot do it directly

 No mainstream ERP has a native concept of a wallet, a blockchain transaction, or a token contract.
-The general ledger understands accounts, debits, and credits — not on-chain events.
-So crypto reaches the ERP through a subledger that connects to wallets/exchanges, applies cost basis and classification, and produces standard journal entries the ERP can accept.
+The general ledger understands accounts, debits, and credits, not on-chain events.
+Crypto therefore reaches the ERP through a subledger that connects to the wallets and exchanges, applies cost basis and classification, and produces standard journal entries the ERP can accept.
 The ERP stays the system of record; the subledger is the translation layer.
 The accounting behind the entries is an auditor judgement (see crypto asset account classification).

 What gets posted

-Generally summarised journal entries — periodic entries mapping crypto activity to chart-of-accounts codes for holdings, realized/unrealized results, income, and fees (see crypto realized vs unrealized gain accounts) — not every raw on-chain transaction.
-Granularity (per-transaction / daily / monthly) is a design choice balancing detail vs ledger volume, set with the accountant and ERP administrator.
-The subledger retains transaction-level detail for audit; the ERP carries the accounting summary.
+Generally summarised journal entries: periodic entries mapping crypto activity to chart-of-accounts codes for holdings, realized and unrealized results, income, and fees (see crypto realized vs unrealized gain accounts), rather than every raw on-chain transaction.
+The granularity — per transaction, daily, or monthly — is a design choice balancing detail against ledger volume, set with the accountant and ERP administrator.
+The subledger retains the transaction-level detail for audit; the ERP carries the accounting summary.

 API vs file import